MahApps/mahapps.github.com/guides/quick-start.md

 </Application.Resources>
 ```

+> Make sure that all file names are Case Sensitive!

 The end result will look something like this.
 If you want to know more about how the control works, more information can be found below.

 ![]({{site.baseurl}}/images/03_StyledWindow.png)